Our Lord Jesus Christ King of the Universe – Our Lord Jesus Christ, King of the Universe – Our Lord Jesus Christ, King of the Universe

 The response of Jesus bears the distinctive mark of Luke, especially through the adverb “today,” which recurs so frequently in the third Gospel.
 He declares that salvation is from now, from this very moment, and not merely something that awaits beyond death.
 Jesus then expresses a relationship of extraordinary intimacy — all the more astonishing when we consider who His interlocutor is — by using the expression “with me”; and He concludes by speaking of “paradise,” a word of Persian origin meaning “garden,” recalling the Book of Genesis.
 Indeed, in an ancient Syriac translation we read that Jesus promises the malefactor that he will be with Him “in the garden of Eden.”

 We have already touched upon the importance of the theme of the kingship of Jesus in the fourth Gospel, that of Saint John.
 But what, then, is Luke telling us on this matter?
 It must be borne in mind that, although narrating an event, the evangelist Luke does not offer us a chronicle of what happened: he “does not describe the procedure by which the condemned man was fixed to the cross; rather, he illustrates the theological and soteriological significance of what took place” — that which pertains to God and to salvation.
 Indeed, it is at the very moment of extremest weakness that the nature of the kingdom and kingship chosen by Jesus is displayed most clearly.
 God accomplishes His will precisely at the moment of the greatest weakness of His Son.
-It is through His death that the true liberation takes place — the liberation of which Jesus had spoken and for which He had come, as Luke states in the Benedictus:
+It is through His death that the true liberation takes place — the liberation of which Jesus had spoken and for which He had come, as Luke states in the Blessed:

 “to give his people knowledge of salvation through the forgiveness of their sins” (Page 1:77).